Finndersen/adept_ai/src/dev_ai/prompt_template.md

 {%- endfor %}

 # CAPABILITIES
 These are the capabilities you have available to perform tasks.
-You can enable and disable capabilities as needed to retrieve information and complete user requests.
+You can enable capabilities as needed to retrieve information and perform actions to complete user requests.

 ## Enabled
 {%- if enabled_capabilities %}